Exploring Newgrange

 Review

 Newgrange, Knowth and Dowth: Exploring the Majestic Passage Tombs of Ancient Ireland by Liam Mac Uistin provides a clear and approachable introduction to Newgrange and the wider Brú na Bóinne passage tomb complex, including Knowth and Dowth.
-Written for a general audience, the book is easy to read and well structured, making it particularly suitable for those encountering these monuments for the first time.
+Written for a general audience, the book is easy to read and well-structured, making it particularly suitable for those encountering these monuments for the first time.

 The book is well illustrated throughout, with maps, reconstruction drawings, and photographs that help explain how the monuments were built, how they may have looked in the past, and how they fit into the landscape of the Boyne Valley.
 At 111 pages, it is not intended as a detailed academic study, but rather as an accessible overview that presents the key ideas, discoveries, and ongoing questions surrounding these remarkable sites.